UCAS application process

 Applications to full-time degree courses at the University of Bristol must be made through the Universities and Colleges Admissions Services (UCAS).
-Further information about applying for university is available from our how to apply page within the online prospectus.
+Further information about applying to university is available from our how to apply page.

 All UK schools and colleges (and a few overseas establishments) are registered with UCAS to manage their students' applications.
-Your son/daughter can speak to their teacher or careers adviser to find out more about the application process; international applicants can get advice from the local British Council office.
+Your child/dependant can speak to their teacher or careers adviser to find out more about the application process; international applicants can get advice from the local British Council office.